nachbr91/react-exercise2/README.md

   $ npm start
   ```

-Once you've finished, you can easily erase the node_modules folder using [npx npkill](https://npkill.js.org/) running this command at your console:
+Once you've finished, you can easily erase the node_modules folder using [npkill](https://npkill.js.org/) running this command on your console:
 `npx npkill`